Qvert/MurPlace_frontend/README.md

 npm run start
 ```

 This runs both the Vite dev server and the backend Django dev server (`python ../manage.py runserver 8000`) as defined in `package.json`.
+For this to work you need to put the backend server in the folder that is written above.

 - **Run backend only (Django):**